 The Bittrex 2FA makes use of the Google authenticator application which you can download from the apple iStore or Google Play.
 You will scan the QR code, confirm the authentication on the exchange and in an email that they send.

-It is worth pointing out that despite how safe Bittrex may be, you want to make sure that you do not leave an substantial amount of coins on the exchange.
+Control Your Keys 🔑:Despite how safe Bittrex may be, you want to make sure that you do not leave an substantial amount of coins on the exchange.
 You can never be 100% certain that no breaches will ever happen.

 When it comes to fees, Bittrex has chosen to go with a flat rate fee on all of their transactions.
 This is a simple 0.25% fee that is applied for all pairs.
 This is relatively in line with other exchanges such as Bitstamp etc.

 While the flat rate fee is easy to understand, it is disadvantageous for those users who trade large amounts of volume and can be a market maker.
-The “maker-taker” model is something that other exchanges such as BitMEX and Huobi use.
+The "maker-taker" model is something that other exchanges such as BitMEX use.

 This model will incentivise those traders who add liquidity to the order books with limit orders.
 We can only assume that Bittrex does not need this excess liquidity.
 However, you will not get any fee benefits if you place large trades that are making liquidity for the exchange.